Senior School Pathways

 General Pathway Courses (Non-University)

-These courses are for students aiming to enter further training or the workforce after the completion of Year 12.
-These courses are assessed at the College level, however, students will complete an Externally Set Task (EST), a task that is set by SCSA for moderation purposes.
+These courses are for students aiming to enter further training or the workforce after finishing Year 12.
+These courses are assessed at the College level.
+However, students will complete an Externally Set Task (EST), a task set by SCSA for moderation purposes.
 These courses do not contribute to direct university entrance eligibility.
-It is recommended that students select a course to study over the two years, as it can be very difficult to pick up a new course in Year 12 if the background has not been developed in Year 11.
+It is recommended that students select a course to study over the two years, as it can be challenging to pick up a new course in Year 12 if the background has yet to be developed in Year 11.

 There are no minimum requirements for general courses.